 Baking is magic!

-And cinnamon buns are my ultimate indulgence!
+And cinnamon buns are an ultimate indulgence!
 I had to bake something to bring for a reunion and decided it would be a good chance to make my ever favorite, my way.
 That means, a generous dough, lots of cinnamon but not too sweet and, very important, packed with raisins.
 For the icing, just a thin layer of confectioner sugar mixed with milk for a little shine and texture, again, not too sweet.
 It is a huge treat for me, one I don’t have too often, so I make sure to enjoy eating as much as preparing it.
 I love to see the dough rising, waiting for the house to be filled with the cinnamon smell and watching the beautiful golden color after is baked.
 Baking is truly magic!

 If you like it richer and sweeter, be more generous with the brown sugar and butter before rolling it out.